TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 #### Example 4
-Verifier requests attaches messages for user but no credential criters :
+Verifier attaches messages for user but no credential criters :

 ```javascript
 {